Best things to do in San Pedro de Atacama, Chile

 See the stars of the Atacama Desert

 Chile has one of the most spectacular skies in the world.
 That is why important observatories have decided to settle in the desert.
 Take advantage and take a night tour to see the sky or visit ALMA, an observatory open to the public.
-You can register in this link.
+You can register here.

 So there you go.
 This is my list of things to do in San Pedro de Atacama.
 It’s not short, but at least you have a wide variety of attractions to choose from.
 Believe me, none will disappoint you.